dinasv/CSBFinder/README.md

     - Each entry is composed of a header (CSB ID and genes), followed by lines describing the instances
     - Each line describes the locations of CSB instances in a specific input genome
     - There can be more than one instance in each genome
-    - Ecah instance in present in a replicon (e.g. chromosome/plasmid), begins from a specific index and can have different lengths, depending on the number of insertions in the instance
+    - Ecah instance is present in a replicon (e.g. chromosome/plasmid), begins from a specific index and can have different lengths, depending on the number of insertions in the instance

     This file has the following format: